 As it seems, unruly children tend to grow up into successful adults.

-As a parent, or parent-to-be, everyone dreams of the perfect child who does what they’re told, does well in school, and is an all-around little angel.
-Reality, however, is something completely different.
+As a parent or parent-to-be, everyone dreams of the perfect child who listens to them, does well in school, and is an all-around little angel.
+The reality, however, is something completely different.

 The adults who earned the highest salaries were the children who did not play by or conform to the rules.